getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 sent back.

 This is the desired scenario for source maps.
-However, the current source map experience is far more complicated and error prone:
+However, the current source map experience is far more complicated and error-prone:

 Widgets lack model numbers.
 Instead, all the widgets that are sent in the containers are boxed up into large packages marked with a shipment number.
-Before unloading the widgets onto the converyor belt, they must be placed in small baskets labelled with the shipment number.
+Before unloading the widgets onto the conveyor belt, they must be placed in small baskets labelled with the shipment number.
 Each widget has a small sticker in addition containing the name of the manual.
 While this is taking place, a parcel containing various folders with documents is sent to